 Frontline workers are digitally invisible because no one has yet taken the time to get to know them.

-They are the people who work at factories producing essential goods, the ones who ship and deliver groceries, and who operate convenience stores and gas stations.
+The faces of the frontline are individuals who work at factories producing essential goods, the ones who ship and deliver groceries, and who operate convenience stores and gas stations.
 They’re the ones who, even when conditions are tough, still show up to do the work that keeps the world spinning.

-But gathering frontline workers’ data is just the first step, since data is useless without the right tools to consume it.
+But gathering frontline workers’ data is just the first step since data is useless without the right tools to consume it.

 If you are excited about making this happen, join us!